pbouffar/sgw_zitadel_prototype/README.md

 This configuration is what allows a Spring Boot application to authenticate with Zitadel and access its API to perform, for example, token introspection.

 ### Create Service Users in Zitadel

+Follow these steps to create a service user In Zitadel.

 1. In Zitadel, select the **Service Users** project in the **Users** tab.
 2. Click the **New** button.